WebOrigami/docs/src/eg/intro.md

 ## Parse JSON/YAML files

-You can use `eg` to parse a JSON or YAML file into a plain JavaScript object that your function can then operate on.
-This relieves you of the parsing work.
+You can use `eg` to parse a JSON or YAML file into a plain JavaScript object that your JavaScript function can then handle, relieving you of parsing work.

-Suppose you have a function that does something with a flat, plain object, like return the text of the object's values:
+Suppose you have a focused function that does something with a flat, plain object.
+Perhaps it returns the text of an object's values:

 ```sh
 $ eg text.js